ericlyun/ericlyun.github.io/_pages/about.md

 ## News ([Full List](/news/))

+- **March 2025**: One ICS paper is accepted.
+Congratulations to Luohao and Xiaochen.
+- **Feb 2025**: One DAC and one TRETS papers are accepted.
+Congratulations to Youwei and Xiaochen.
+- **Jan 2025**: We organized AHS tutorial at ASPDAC.
+Please check out the details at [https://ericlyun.me/tutorial-aspdac2025/].
+- **Dec 2024**: Renze is awarded ByteDance Scholarship (only 10 students in China).
+Congratulations to Renze!
 -	**Sep 2024:** One paper is accepted to NeurIPS!
 Congratulations to Renze!
 -	**Sep 2024:** OpenPARF is awarded the best paper of ISEDA 2024.
 Congratulations to Mai Jing!
 -	**July 2024:** One paper is accepted to MICRO’24.Congratulations to Ruifan!